Skip to content

 --wrapper claude Render the source in Claude format (details).

---wrapper kimi Render the source in kimi-cli format (details).
+--wrapper kimi Render the source in kimi format (details).

 --wrapper opencode Render the source in opencode format (details).